R&D Tax Credit FAQ

 Once it is determined there is sufficient tax available for your company to benefit from the credit, it is time to proceed to the next step which includes determining the qualifying research expenditures and the resulting tax credit.

-You can go back to any open tax year, which typically is the prior three years.
-For example, if you have a December 31 year-end and you filed your 2011 tax return on September 1, 2012, your 2011 tax return is open until September 1, 2015.
+A company can go back to any open tax year, which typically is the prior three years.
+For example, if you have a December 31 year-end and you filed your 2013 tax return on September 1, 2014, your 2013 tax return is open until September 1, 2017.

 In 2003, the definition of Qualifying Research Activities was clarified through regulations and includes many day-to-day activities.
 If you are conducting engineering activities that are new to you as a company and there is risk associated with the success of the outcome, this may qualify as R&D.

 There is an alternative simplified calculation method.
 This method allows companies that have not filed their tax returns to use the prior three years as their base calculation.
-An election on your return does need to be made in order to switch to the alternative simplified method from the regular method.
-The alternative simplified calculation cannot be used on prior year returns unless you have made the proper elections on those returns.
+Each year you can elect the method that is most beneficial.
+This election can also be made on an amended return if no election was previously made.

 Many of our clients have this concern at the outset of the project and are surprised at how little disruption the process causes.
 In general, your personnel will spend 20 – 30 hours spread over several people (15 – 45 minutes from each person).
 Clients that are better organized and willing to assist us in upfront planning generally spend less time.